 Control torque Ct =Cθ where, θ = deflection angle in radians and C = spring constant Nm /rad .

-This torque ensures the pointer comes to an equilibrium position i.e. at rest in the scale without oscillating to give an accurate reading.
-In PMMC as the coil moves in the magnetic field, eddy current sets up in a metal former or core on which the coil is wound or in the circuit of the coil itself which opposes the motion of the coil resulting in the slow swing of a pointer and then come to rest quickly with very little oscillation.
+This torque ensures the pointer reaches an equilibrium position, i.e. at rest in the scale, without oscillating to give an accurate reading.
+In PMMC, as the coil moves in the magnetic field, eddy current sets up in a metal former or core on which the coil is wound or in the circuit of the coil itself, which opposes the motion of the coil resulting in the slow swing of a pointer and then come to rest quickly with very little oscillation.

-A coil of thin wire is mounted on an aluminium frame (spindle) positioned between the poles of a U shaped permanent magnet which is made up of magnetic alloys like alnico.
+A coil of thin wire is mounted on an aluminium frame (spindle) positioned between the poles of a U shaped permanent magnet, made up of magnetic alloys like alnico.

-When a current flow through the coil, it generates a magnetic field which is proportional to the current in case of an ammeter.
+When a current flow through the coil, it generates a magnetic field proportional to the current in an ammeter.
 The deflecting torque is produced by the electromagnetic action of the current in the coil and the magnetic field.

-When the torques are balanced the moving coil will stop and its angular deflection represents the amount of electrical current to be measured against a fixed reference, called a scale.
+When the torques are balanced, the moving coil will stop, and its angular deflection represents the amount of electrical current to be measured against a fixed reference, called a scale.
 If the permanent magnet field is uniform and the spring linear, the pointer deflection is also linear.

 The controlling torque is provided by two phosphorous bronze flat coiled helical springs.
 These springs serve as a flexible connection to the coil conductors.

-The PMMC has a variety of uses onboard ship.
-It can be used as:
+The PMMC has a variety of uses onboard ships.
+For example, it can be used as:

-When PMMC is used as an ammeter, except for a very small current range, the moving coil is connected across a suitable low resistance shunt, so that only small part of the main current flows through the coil.
+When PMMC is used as an ammeter, except for a minimum current range, the moving coil is connected across a suitable low resistance shunt so that only a small part of the main current flows through the coil.